karan6181/RecogHandwrittenDigitsUsingNN/README.md

 ![Performance Vs. Learning Rate](https://github.com/karan6181/RecogHandwrittenDigitsUsingNN/blob/master/Output/Images/performanceVSLearningRate.PNG)

-The plot suggested that between a learning rate of 0.1 and 0.3 there might be better performance.
+The plot suggested that between a learning rate of 0.1 and 0.2 there might be better performance.

 ### Doing Multiple Runs:

-The next improvement I can do is to repeat the training several times against the data set.
+The next improvement I did was to repeat the training several times against the data set.
 Intuition suggests the more training you do the better the performance.
-But as know that too much training is actually bad because the network **overfits** to the training data, and then performs badly against new data that it hasn’t seen before.
+But as we know that too much training is actually bad because the network **overfits** to the training data, and then performs badly against new data that it hasn’t seen before.

 ![Performance Vs. Number of Epochs](https://github.com/karan6181/RecogHandwrittenDigitsUsingNN/blob/master/Output/Images/performanceVSnumOfEpochs.PNG)

 As we can see from the plot that results are not quite so predictable.
-We can see the high performance during epoch 5 to 10 and then after it degrades and this may be due to overfitting.
+We can see the high performance during epoch 6 to 10.

 ### Change Network Shape: